sameed-khan/goose/notes.md

   - This would be something that can capture the *general structure* of a GUI element that contains text but is invariant to whatever text is actually contained inside the element.
   OCR could then be deployed to match against actual text content and then select a specific element.
+  - You can create some kind of a semantic GUI structure by doing edge filtering with Canny and then grouping connected components.
+  If one component is *contained* inside another component then it can be regarded as a child in the hierarchy.
+    - See [Screen Parsing](https://arxiv.org/abs/2109.08763) -- paper that uses `Faster-RCNN` to construct semantic hierarchies of mobile application GUIs

 - Current state of table AI models for interpreting tables?
 - How are different interpretation backends structured and integrated?